Actindo-AG/Documentation/EDI/Operation/01_ManageDefinitions.md

     ![Create definition](../../Assets/Screenshots/EDI/Operation/ExportDefinitionCreate.png "[Create definition]")

 2. Enter a label for the definition.
 It might be useful, to choose a name that contains the following:
+        - The information, if these are the header or the line items of the message.
         - The message type (for example, INVOIC)
         - The direction (Export)
         - The business partner name

-        - The information, if these are the header or the line items of the message.
-    For example, INVOIC Export items "customer name".
+    For example, *INVOIC Export items "customer name"*.

 3. Click the *Template engine* drop-down list and select the **XmlExportTemplateEngine**.

-4. Click the *Default connection* drop-down list and the connection to the related business partner.
+4. Click the *Default connection* drop-down list and select the connection to the related business partner.

 5. Define the *Access key* and click the ![Add](../../Assets/Icons/Plus01.png "[Add]") button.

 6. Click the [SAVE] button.
     The *Submitting data* screen is displayed.
 After that, the *Exporter definitions* view is displayed again, the newly created definition is added.

-7. Repeat the procedure to create a definition for the line item.
+7. Repeat the procedure to create a definition setting for the line items.

 ## Edit definition settings